-Today, the biggest source of protein intake in the Western diet (mainly Europe and the USA) is meat, leaving behind vegetable proteins with their nutritional benefits.
-The problem with consuming animal protein is that it has serious consequence for both us and the environment we live in.
+Today, the biggest source of protein intake in the Western diet (mainly Europe and the USA) is meat.
+There’s not a thought spared for legumes, pulses or vegetables, including vegetable proteins.
+The problem with consuming animal protein is that it has serious consequence for both us the planet we inhabit.
 If we want to continue to enjoy our beautiful planet in the future, we seriously need to rethink our diet and balance our sources of protein.

 There are many recipes available for tasty and fulfilling vegetarian or vegan meals.
 Click here to discover our quinoa based recipes.
 Did you know that in Africa, Latin America and some Asian countries, people’s health habits are based on more vegetarian diets than you think?
 And yet, some of them live way longer than us Westerners do.
 Plus, eating less meat is good for your piggy bank, in addition to being good for you and the planet too!
 It’s safe to say that eating more vegetables and less meat is a real commitment to a more sustainable and eco-responsible way of living.
 So what are you waiting for?
 Get started as soon as you can.